genderkit/genderkit/_resources/getting-started.md

 {% include picture.html size=600 folder="photos" image="getting-started-names.jpg" alt="A list of names of various genders." %}

 *Try out new names and pronouns with friends*, especially ones you can trust to keep a secret.
+Some friends and friendship groups may be more open to this than others.

 </li>
 </ul>